MusicGenerator/mumble-ruby-pluginbot-docs/features.rst

 .. seealso::

-  If you hesitate whether setting up the is worth it you may connect to `Natenoms Mumble-Server`_ in order to test one of the bots there.
+  If you hesitate whether setting up the Mumble-Ruby-Pluginbot is worth it you may connect to `Natenoms Mumble-Server`_ in order to test one of the bots there.
+Just ask someone for an admin and a temporary registration on the server.

   .. _Natenoms Mumble-Server: https://www.natenom.com/mymumbleserver/